-RESTAURANTS & RETAIL FOOD SERVICE BUSINESSES (Wineries, Breweries and Distilleries)
+RESTAURANTS & RETAIL FOOD SERVICE BUSINESSES (Wineries, Breweries, Private clubs, and Bars)

 Yellow: Retail food service businesses, restaurants, private event spaces and wedding venues with food service are permitted to provide take-out and delivery sales, as well as outdoor dining seating areas at 50% occupancy.

 Green: As of July 15, 2020 indoor seating has been reduced to 25% occupancy with social distancing.
 Starting September 21, 2020 restaurants may increase indoor occupancy to 50%.
 Any restaurant that wishes to increase to 50 percent indoor capacity on September 21 must complete the online self-certification process by October 5.
 Business owners should keep a copy of the self-certification confirmation they will receive by e-mail.
 Social distancing, masking, and other mitigation measures must be employed to protect workers and patrons.
 Further, starting September 21 restaurants that have alcohol sales will close alcohol sales at 10:00 PM.
 Additionally, restaurants that self-certify will be mailed Open & Certified Pennsylvania branded materials, such as window clings and other signage designating their certification, which they can display for customers and employees.
 The self-certification documents and information about the Open & Certified Pennsylvania program can be found online starting September 21.
 Restaurant owners with additional questions about the self-certification program can contact firstname.lastname@example.org.

 All businesses in the retail food services industry, including restaurants, are permitted to provide take-out and delivery sales of food, as well as dine-in service in both indoor and outdoor seating areas so long as they strictly adhere to the requirements of the guidance, as required by this guidance, including: